Possession and Access

 Possession and access typically fall into three categories:

 Typically, conservatorship cases involve only the two parties who have been appointed either as joint managing conservators, one of whom has the right to designate the primary residence of the child, or a sole managing conservator has been appointed and the other party is named a possessory conservator.
 In either case, the Texas Family Code provides a standard possession order to allocate the time between the parties, which sets the default periods of possession.
 However, the parents may agree to different periods of possession, visitation, or other custody agreements as the need arises.

 The standard possession order as set forth in the Texas Family Code is presumed by the Texas Legislature to be in the best interest of the child, with the sole caveat that it applies to children who are three years old or older.
 Prior to a child reaching the age of three, the possession and access of the child are left solely to the discretion of the Texas courts.
 This means that a court can decide the terms of visitation with your child if they are under three years old.

 Although the standard possession order is the only possession schedule that is set forth in the Texas family code, the Court does have the ability to deviate from the standard possession order.
 To deviate from the standard possession order, it must be demonstrated to the court that the standard possession order is not in the child’s best interest.

-The attorneys at Orsinger, Nelson, Downing, & Anderson recognize that each case is unique.
-Our family law attorneys are well versed in crafting visitation, possession and access schedules to suit the individual needs of the client and child.
+The child custody attorneys at Orsinger, Nelson, Downing, & Anderson recognize that each case is unique.
+Our family law attorneys are well versed in crafting visitation, possession, and access schedules to suit the individual needs of the client and child.
 Contact us today to help craft the best possession and access scenario for you and your child.